 --tags=knox-gateway

-• In the next step, download and install the Hive ODBC driver by following this link.
+• In the next step, download and install the Hive ODBC driver by following the official documentation.

 • Now, open the Tableau Desktop and click on the “Connect” menu on the home page.